-The Index Provider and the Sponsor have entered into an index license agreement (the "Index License Agreement") governing the Sponsor's use of the Index for calculation of the ETH Index Price.
+The Index Provider and the Sponsor have entered into an index license agreement (the "Index License Agreement") governing the Sponsor's use of the Index for calculation of the ETC Index Price.
 The Index Provider may adjust the calculation methodology for the Index without notice to, or consent of, the Trust or its Shareholders.
-Under the Index License Agreement, the Sponsor pays a monthly fee and a fee based on the ETH Holdings of the Trust to the Index Provider in consideration of its license to the Sponsor of Index-related intellectual property.
+Under the Index License Agreement, the Sponsor pays a monthly fee and a fee based on the ETC Holdings of the Trust to the Index Provider in consideration of its license to the Sponsor of Index-related intellectual property.

-Barry E. Silbert, the founder of Digital Currency Group, Inc. and the Chief Executive Officer of the Sponsor, acts as an advisor to the Index Provider and owns approximately 0.5% of the Index Provider's voting equity as of the date of this Disclosure Statement.
+Barry E. Silbert, the founder of Digital Currency Group, Inc. and the Chief Executive Officer of the Sponsor, acts as an advisor to the Index Provider and owns approximately 0.5% of the Index Provider's voting equity as of the date of this Annual Report.

-Digital Currency Group, Inc., the sole member and parent company of the Sponsor and Genesis, the only acting Authorized Participant as of December 31, 2018, owns approximately 1.9% of the Index Provider's voting equity and owns warrants representing approximately 1.1% of the Index Provider's voting equity as of the date of this Disclosure Statement.
+Digital Currency Group, Inc., the sole member and parent company of the Sponsor and Genesis, the only acting Authorized Participant as of December 31, 2018, owns approximately 1.9% of the Index Provider's voting equity and owns warrants representing approximately 1.1% of the Index Provider's voting equity.